KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ## [MMM-PlaceInfo by njwilliams](https://github.com/njwilliams/MMM-PlaceInfo)

-1. - W - There is no 'package.json'.
+1. Issue: There is no `package.json`.
 We need this file to gather information about the module.
 2. Typo: Found 'Magic Mirror' in file `MMM-PlaceInfo.js`: Replace it with `MagicMirror²`.
 3. Recommendation: Found 'XMLHttpRequest' in file `MMM-PlaceInfo.js`: Replace it with built-in fetch.

 ## [MMM-Planetarium by MMRIZE](https://github.com/MMRIZE/MMM-Planetarium)

-1. - W - There is no 'package.json'.
+1. Issue: There is no `package.json`.
 We need this file to gather information about the module.
 2. Recommendation: Found 'XMLHttpRequest' in file `stuquery.min.js`: Replace it with built-in fetch.

 ## [planetrise by croxis](https://github.com/croxis/planetrise)

-1. - W - There is no 'package.json'.
+1. Issue: There is no `package.json`.
 We need this file to gather information about the module.
 2. Recommendation: Module name doesn't follow the recommended pattern (it doesn't start with `MMM-`).
 Consider renaming your module.
 3. Typo: Found 'Magic Mirror' in file `README.md`: Replace it with `MagicMirror²`.

 ## [MMM-Plantower by gimdh](https://github.com/gimdh/MMM-Plantower)

-1. - I - No image found.
+1. Issue: No image found.
 2. Typo: Found 'Magic Mirror' in file `package.json`: Replace it with `MagicMirror²`.

 ## [MMM-Plenticore by eckonator](https://github.com/eckonator/MMM-Plenticore)